 The counseling staff is always willing and ready to help students in any way possible and hopes that all students will feel free to use the services.
-If the counselor is not immediately available, make an appointment by filling out a counselor request form with the school receptionist.
+If the counselor is not immediately available, contact the counseling secretary.

 Parent concerns about a student's academic program, specific behavior, or classroom problems can best be solved by counseling through parent-teacher conferences.